 Since our inception, we have incurred losses and we may never achieve profitability.
-As of December 31, 2022, we had U.S. federal net operating loss carryforwards of \$0.02 million (which are not subject to expiration) and state net operating loss carryforwards of \$8.3 million (which begin to expire in various amounts in 2037), and \$2.8 million of research credit carryforwards for state income tax purposes (which do not expire and can be carried forward indefinitely).
+As of December 31, 2023, we had U.S. federal net operating loss carryforwards of less than \$0.1 million (which are not subject to expiration) and state net operating loss carryforwards of \$17.5 million (which begin to expire in various amounts in 2037), and \$4.7 million of research credit carryforwards for state income tax purposes (which do not expire and can be carried forward indefinitely).
 To the extent that we continue to generate taxable losses, under current law, our unused U.S. federal net operating losses ("NOLs") may be carried forward to offset a portion of future taxable income, if any.
 Additionally, we continue to generate business tax credits, including research and development tax credits, which generally may be carried forward to offset a portion of future taxable income, if any, subject to expiration of such credit carryforwards.
-Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), if a corporation undergoes an "ownership change," generally defined as one or more shareholders or groups of shareholders who own at least 5 percent of the corporation's equity increasing their equity ownership in the aggregate by more than 50 percentage points (by value) over a tree-year period, the corporation's ability to use its pre-change knot have resulted in such ownership in the aggregate by more than 50 percentage points (by value) over a tree-year period, the corporation's ability to use its pre-change knot knot have resulted in such ownership in the aggregate by more than 50 percentage points (by value) over a tree-year period, the corporation's ability to use its pre-change income or taxes may be limited.
+Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), if a corporation undergoes an "ownership change," generally defined as one or more shareholders or groups of shareholders who own at least 5 percent of the corporation's equity increasing their equity ownership in the aggregate by more than 50 percentage points (by value) over a three-year period, the corporation's ability to use its pre-change NOLs and other pre-change tax attributes (such as research and development tax credits) to offset its post-change income or taxes may be limited.
 Similar rules may apply under state tax laws.
-Our prior equity offerings and other changes in our stock ownership have resulted in such ownership changes in the past.
-In addition, we may experience ownership changes in the future as a result of this offering or subsequent shifts in our stock ownership, some of which are outside of our control.
-As a result, if we earn net taxable income, our ability to use our pre-change tax attributes to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax idialities to use the count of the pre-change tax attributes to offset taxable income may arise as a result of our corporate structure whereby NOLs generated by our subsidiary may not be available to offset taxable income earned by our subsidiary.
-There is a risk that due to changes under the tax law, regulatory changes or other unforeseen reasons, our existing NOLs or business tax credits could expire or otherwise limited, which could accelerate or permanently increase state taxes owed.
-For these reasons, we may not be able to realize a tax benefit from the use of our NOLs or tax credits, even if we attain profita
+As of December 31, 2023, the Company has completed an IRC Section 382 analysis from inception through the year ended December 31, 2023.
+The Company experienced two ownership changes in August 2019 and January 2022.
+Net operating losses generated prior to December 31, 2017, of \$0.3 million are permanently limited for federal tax purposes.
+Net federal operating losses generated after December 31, 2017 are not limited as they can be carried forward indefinitely, subject to an 80% income limitation.
+Net operating losses of \$0.1 million are permanently limited for California tax purposes.
+In addition, we may experience ownership changes in the future, some of which are outside of our control.
+As a result, if we earn net taxable income, our ability to use our pre-change NOLs or other pre-change tax attributes to offset U.S. federal taxable income may be subject to limitations, which could potentially result in increased future tax liability to us.
+Additional limitations on our ability to utilize our NOLs to offset future taxable income may arise as a result of our corporate structure whereby NOLs generated by our subsidiary may not be available to offset taxable income earned by our subsidiary.
+There is a risk that due to changes under the tax law, regulatory changes or other unforeseen reasons, our existing NOLs or business tax credits could expire or otherwise be unavailable to offset future income tax liabilities.
+At the state level, there may also be periods during which the use of NOLs or business tax credits is suspended or otherwise limited, which could accelerate or permanently increase state taxes owed.
+For these reasons, we may not be able to realize a tax benefit from the use of our NOLs or tax credits, even if we attain profitability.